 The new class will be publicly revealed on Wednesday, November 2, with the famously raucous ceremony and party taking place on Wednesday, November 16 at Sony Hall in New York City.
 Tickets are on sale now, with early bird prices continuing until October 31.

 Since 1996, Young Guns has been an elite portfolio-based competition that takes the profiles of young creative professionals already on the rise and helps elevate them even further.
 And while the program has made major strides since the days of being jokingly thought of as an award for "extremely talented white designers and illustrators from Williamsburg", there's always room for more diversity.

-Enter COLORFUL: A Prelude To Young Guns 19.
-Ahead of this year's Young Guns competition, we've teamed up with acclaimed first-generation Filipinx designer and Young Guns 8 winner Rich Tu to co-found a portfolio competition and a grant exclusively for young BIPOC creative professionals who qualify for Young Guns — they just haven't entered and won it yet.
+Enter COLORFUL: A Prelude To Young Guns 20.
+Last year, we teamed up with acclaimed first-generation Filipinx designer and Young Guns 8 winner Rich Tu to co-found this free portfolio competition and grant exclusively for young BIPOC creative professionals who qualify for Young Guns — they just haven't entered and won it yet.

 Young Guns has long been a goal for countless young creatives around the world to aspire to.
 With COLORFUL, we hope to put more Black, Latinx, Asian and Indigenous talent into that spotlight.

-COLORFUL is made possible by a donation from Russell's Reserve.
-Branding for COLORFUL created by Rich Tu (YG8) and Tré Seals (YG17)
+COLORFUL is made possible by a donation from Russell's Reserve and Rich Tu.
+Branding for COLORFUL was created by Leandro Assis(YG18).